Senior Lecturer in Eukaryotic Microbiology & Course Director, MRes in Health Research

 Sanchez, MJ, Tyler, KM, Rozengurt, N and Lida, J (1991) Comparison of a PCR-based diagnostic assay for Mycoplasma pulmonis with traditional detection techniques.
 Lab Animal, 2. pp. 249-256.

 Steverding, D, Tyler, KM and Grisard, EC (2012) Delivering on promise?
 The Impact of Kinetoplastid Genomics on Sleeping Sickness, Chagas Disease and Leishmaniasis.
 In: Genomics Applications and the Developing World.
-UNSPECIFIED.
-(In Press)
+Springer Science + Business Media, New York, pp. 131-143.

 Tyler, KM (2002) Preface.
 In: American Trypanosomiasis.
 Kluwer Academic Publishers.
 ISBN 1402073232